 CAC Brétigny ℳ M

-For “Double Memory” a collection of capital M’s in block letters and capital ℳ’s in handwritten letters has been gathered, all found in documents dating back to World War I and brought together in the Galateau Collection in Brétigny-sur-Orge.
-These new letters have been added to the ABCC of CACB, which was originally designed by Charles Mazé & Coline Sunier.
+For “Double Memory” a collection of capital M’s in block letters and handwritten capital ℳ’s has been gathered, all found in documents dating back to World War I and brought together in the Galateau Collection in Brétigny-sur-Orge.
 Printed history (newspapers, posters, tracts…) and history written by hand on site as it were (correspondence, diaries, notebooks…) intermingle here, conjuring up possible memories, where all the occurrences of one and the same letter do not mean the same thing.

 🏞 CAC 🧜 Brétigny 🌌